liblaf/blog/src/2022/research/idea/2022-08-17-how-to-get-field-name-in-struct.md

 ---
-title: "How to Get the Field Name of members in struct"
 category:
-  - "C/C++"
+  - Research
 tag:
+  - C/C++
-  - "LLVM"
+  - LLVM
+title: How to Get the Field Name of members in struct
+typora-root-url: ../../../.vuepress/public
 ---

 ## What is Debug Info